discordjs/guide/guide/sapphire/args.md

 ## Optional arguments

-Sapphire offers two options regarding regarding optional arguments.
+Sapphire offers two options regarding optional arguments.
 Let's make a `pow.js` command that takes two numbers, where the `base` is required, and the `exponent` defaults to 2.

 - **Optional Pattern**
   ```js {5-6}